 Surveys given before and after the simulations show the program can dramatically boost the confidence students have about their career options.
 Students also become more engaged in their classes, knowing they are now working toward a destination they are enthused about.
 Some come away from the experience so excited about the future they decide to participate in their school’s dual enrollment program and get a jump start on preparing for college and their career.

 One student who participated in the program always knew he wanted to join the army, but he had little idea about which track within the military he should focus on.
 Virtual reality helped him discover a love for firefighting.
 Another student, who is from a low-income family, is now interested in exploring a career in hospitality, a field he never would have considered otherwise.
-Before participating in the virtual reality experience, he had never seen the inside of a hotel.
+Before participating in the virtual reality career exploration and training experience, he had never seen the inside of a hotel.